kinetix-platform/kinetix-sdk-on-premises/README.md

 # kinetix-sdk-on-premise

+> [!WARNING]
+> This version is in its early stages, and we are actively addressing bugs to enhance its reliability.

 ## Quick start

 To start a new project from scratch with all the infrastructure components and an postgres database